Social security numbers (SSNs) and Individual Taxpayer Identification Numbers (ITINs) both enable people to comply with U.S. tax laws.

 Employment statistics such as yearly earnings and years employed are also tracked through a social security number.
 In short, a social security number is not just an identity marker.
 An SSN is important as it is a record of your contribution to the social security network and to financial society as a whole.

 Citizens and authorized permanent residents should have an SSN if they plan on working.
-Any citizen over 18 that gains an income and pays taxes in the U.S. needs an SSN.
-However, there are several scenarios that require one outside of tax purposes.
+Any citizen (and anyone eligible and authorized to work) who gains an income and pays taxes in the U.S. needs an SSN However, there are several scenarios that require one outside of tax purposes.

 Credit lenders sometimes need an SSN during credit card applications, but that isn’t always the case.
 You may also need an SSN to:

-The major difference between ITIN and SSN is who receives them.
-SSNs are for citizens.
+The major difference between an ITIN and an SSN is who receives them.
+SSNs are for citizens or authorized non-citizen residents.
 ITINs are for foreign-status residents.

 An SSN is for U.S. citizens and authorized non-citizen residents.
-This includes green card holders and international students on visas.
+This includes green card holders and international students on visas when authorized to work.
 U.S. citizens receive an SSN at birth.
 For others, they are generated when requested.

 Alternatively, an ITIN is for residents with foreign status.
 This includes undocumented immigrants and noncitizen residents.
 Also, ITINs are not automatically generated.
-Because of this, individuals needing an ITIN should do so as soon as possible.
+Because of this, individuals needing an ITIN should apply for one as soon as possible.[4]

 To work in the United States, you must have an SSN.
 You can be hired without an SSN if you have government authorization to work.
 However, a foreign resident looking to settle down and start working should also start the SSN process when they begin job searching.
 [5]